-When you arrive to the Hall you will be issued with your room keys and/or swipe fob.
-Once you have been issued with your Canterbury Card, building access will be placed on those.
+When you arrive to the Hall you will be issued with your room key and flat swipe card.
 These are your responsibility.
 Do not lend your keys to other people.

 Lost or damaged your key?
 Report it to the duty staff member or Kiripaepae at reception.
-Replacements will be issued for an additional charge.
+Replacements will be issued for an additional charge: Bedroom key \$200, Flat swipe card \$40.

-If you lock yourself out, you will receive three complimentary lockouts, then you will be charged \$30 per lockout.
+If you lock yourself out, you will receive three complimentary lockouts, then you will be charged \$25 per lockout.

-It is important our Hall is a safe and secure home.
+It is important our Hall is a safe and secure place for residents to call home.
 Please do not risk the security of our home by providing access to any other person.